PanduKonala/Open-Source-Student-Portfolio-Design-Template/README.md

 <br>
 # Open-Source-Student-Portfolio-Design-Template
 ## Overview
-> A responsive portfolio template design for students who want a website.
+> A simple responsive portfolio template design for students who want a website.
+Please check the screenshots folder for information.